 This doesn’t apply to all debts.
 The Act doesn’t cover some old large loans (pre 2008 loans for more than £25,000), mortgages, credit union loans, utility bills, many mobile debts or logbook loans.
 There are further details here about what debts are covered.
 And although the Act covers overdrafts, the right to have a copy of your credit agreement does not apply to them.

 Sometimes asking for a CCA agreement is an excellent idea.
 But not always.
-And it shouldn’t normally be your first thought if you are having trouble paying a debt.
+It shouldn’t normally be your first thought if you are having trouble paying a debt.
 And it is not likely to work if your debt is still with the original creditor, even if it is with a debt collector – asking for the CCA normally only works if your debt has been sold to a debt purchaser.

 How to ask for your CCA agreement